Purvarajsinh39/To-Do-List-Excel/README.md

 - **Download Link**: TO-DO_List.xlsx file for use.

 ## Certificate
-Certified by **L J University**, School of Computer Applications, Department of BCA, Division D - 54.
+Certified by **L J University**, School of Computer Applications, Department of BCA

 ## Developer
 - **Name**: Vaghela Purvarajsinh Kuldeepsinh
-- **Enrollment No**: 23018501210273

 ---
 > This project showcases how Excel and VBA can be combined to build simple yet efficient desktop-based productivity tools for everyday use.